 Navigation by purpose:

-Check whether a specific claim is accuratePart 6 (Fact-Check Summary) or Appendix C
+- Check whether a specific claim is accurate: use Fact-Check Register or Appendix C: Full Fact-Check Register.

-Look up a term or conceptPart 8 (Glossary)
+- Look up a term or concept: use Glossary.

-Assess the framework’s intellectual rigorPart 1, specifically the rating and bias sections
+- Assess the framework’s intellectual rigor: read Framework Foundation, especially the rating and bias sections.

 Verification tags appear throughout the compendium.
-See Part 0 for the full legend.
+See Verification Legend for the full legend.
 The short version: [VERIFIED] means independently confirmed, [MISLEADING] means directionally correct but materially imprecise, [FALSE] means contradicted by evidence, and [UNVERIFIED] means no independent check was available.

 Channel voice vs. independent voice is distinguished typographically.
 Blockquotes present the channel’s claims; regular text presents independent assessment.
 This convention is consistent throughout.